Presented in partnership with

 Watch All Episodes

-It is also highly likely that the virus will become endemic, remaining in circulation for many years.
+It is highly likely that the virus will become endemic, remaining in circulation for many years.
 As spring approaches and we look ahead with cautious optimism, what does that mean for public health in the future?
 Dr. Jonathan Samet, dean of the Colorado School of Public Health, Dr. Elizabeth Carlton, associate professor in the school's Department of Environmental & Occupational Health, and Scott Bookman, COVID-19 Public Health Response Incident Commander for CDPHE, join us to talk about the end of the Omicron wave, living with the virus long-term, and the ongoing need for preparedness around testing, therapeutics, and emerging variants.

 December 2021: Pandemic Resiliency & Health Equity